Bad configuration of Message to Display in Plugin parameters.

 In grade school, Miroslav Ĺ aĹˇek's "This Is" series enthralled me, in particular, This is New York and This is London.

-Later, I read Kon-Tiki, which I found fascinating and scary.
+Later, I read Kon-Tiki, which I found captivating and scary.
 It was all the sharks they pulled onto the deck of the raft.
 And the whale shark, of course.

 As an adult, the first travel book I remember picking up for pleasure was in late 1991, Keath Fraser's anthology Bad Trips.

 Since then, I've read hundreds more.
 I'm currently working my way through the travel section of the Westerville Public Library, an award-winning institution in my hometown.
 Soon I will be writing book reviews of my progress.

 And now I'm writing my own travel book, Backseat Cities.

 I also read historical novels, spy novels, and some police procedurals (mostly Wetering and Simenon) as well as history, biographies, and intelligence community memoirs.